flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Organize classes in digital knowledge tools
     - Take all our notes and artifacts and feed them to an LLM
     - Run a semilink (seminar) series
+        - One link 15m session - 3m, about link, 5m about discussion, then a wrapup.
+Embed the link in the full history of its context.
+- Let's come back next week with ideas in any form you want and present
+    - We'll call it [[semilink]] as per Samuel's

 ## [[2024-05-01]]